 Detection & ClassificationA major challenge is to distinguish between small, slow-flying drones and birds.
 This is also the reason why Thales Netherlands developed drone classification.
 Classification is done by analyzing the micro-Doppler data of an object.
 In this way the small rotors of a drone can be detected indicating the detected object is a drone.

-Flexible & portableThe SQUIRE system is man-potable and can be carried by 2 persons.
+Flexible & portableThe SQUIRE system is man-portable and can be carried by 2 persons.
 The system can be used on a tripod or can be installed on a vehicle or mast.
 The system is equipped with an TCP/IP network interface enabling remote operation.

 Because of its low maximum power output (1W max) the SQUIRE is a very safe radar concerning the effects of RF radiation energy.
 There is no radiation danger for persons, even in the direct vicinity of the system.